nedrysoft/pingnoo/contributing.md

 ### Comments

-Use comments where appropriate, code should use descriptive names which alleviates the need for large blocks of comments.
+Use comments where appropriate.
+Code should use descriptive names, which alleviates the need for detailed comment blocks.
 Use Comments to describe operations that may not be obvious.

 ### Comment Format